jonathan-laurent/personal-website/provider/software/katql-documentation.md

 ## A small tutorial

-Most examples in this tutorial rely on a model containing the following rules:
+Most examples in this tutorial rely on a model featuring the following rules:

 ```kappa